Mandatory Player Assessments

 Which divisions need to attend?

-- Any Minor B SR player (age 8) who would like to considered to play up in the Minor A JR division
+- Any Mini-Minor A player (age 8) who would like to play up in the Minors.

-*NOTE* If you are a returning Major’s player, you do NOT have to attend assessments as you were already previously assessed and drafted.
+*NOTE* If you are a returning Major’s player, you do NOT have to attend assessments as you will remain on the same Majors A team.

-If you are unsure of which division you registered your player in, please contact Lisa, our registrar at registrar@dunbarbaseball.ca
+If you are unsure of which division you registered your player in, please contact Cory, our registrar, at registrar@dunbarbaseball.ca

 Place and time of assessments

-Assessments will take place in January and February prior to the season.
-Details will be provided to all players prior to the assessments.
+Assessments will take place in February prior to the season.

 All assessments will be done at the UBC Baseball Rose Indoor Facility